 One of the oldest houses in Danville, this Green Estate House, is located at 875 Green Street.
-The antebellum home was built some time before 1863 on land that had previously been part of the large estate owned by Dr. Nathaniel Green.
-It was in that year that the house was purchased by George and Sallie Brown.
+The antebellum home was built some time before 1860 on land that had previously been part of the large estate owned by Dr. Nathaniel Green.
+In 1863, the house was purchased by George Carter and Sallie Welsh Brown who had lived in the residence as renters since at least 1860 when they appear on that year’s census.

-The city directory of 1888 indicates that the family of Thomas M. Bass occupied the home.
+The city directory of 1888 indicates that the family of Thomas M. Bass occupied the home in that year.
 Thomas M. and his sons Thomas E. and William M. were tobacco buyers.
 Later, and until his death in 1922 of a sudden heart attack, Thomas E. became a representative for the American Tobacco Company.

 Records show that the property was owned for a time by B.S.
 Graves.
 The only B.S.
 Graves on record in the area was a Barzillia Graves, a lifelong resident of Caswell County and one time mayor of Yanceyville.
 B.S. as he was referred to (his father having been a Civil War hero and having used his Christian name rather flamboyantly, the distinction was necessary) and his wife were extremely active in the local Episcopal Church and Mrs. Graves was a presiding member of the United Daughters of the Confederacy.
 For these reasons, it’s possible they maintained a second home here for a short time.